CaptainBawa/DocBook-Front-End/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the learning experinece, and my partners for all beautiful contributions made
+- **Microverse Community**I would like to thank Microverse for the learning experience
+- **Coding Partners** I also really appreciate my partners for all the beautiful contributions made
+- **Murat Korkmaz**: Our sincere appreciation goes to [Murat Korkmaz](https://www.behance.net/muratk), the incredibly talented artist behind the original design of DocBook.
+Your creative vision and artistic contributions have given our platform its distinctive and visually appealing identity.
+[View Gregoire Vella's work.](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>